ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ Shared mutable state, causes race conditions, non-deterministic behaviour.

-^ Thread-safe confinement, mutex, semaphores, help mitigate this risk.
+^ Risks can be mitigated with thread-safe confinement, mutex, semaphores.

+^ Ultimately, better architecture will prevent these issues.

 ---